AlexanderDJackson/SE2/README.md

 * Output the TOML object as a file/stream/string

 ## Code Example
-**See code and toml file in Example directory for references of how to import and use the Toml library.**
+**Reference the java code (Example.java) and TOML file (example.toml) in Example directory for assistance with importing and using the Toml library.**
 ```
 import SE2Toml.java;